Lieul000/Lieul000/README.md

-- 👋 Hi, I’m @Lieul000 , a Junior SOC/GRC devotee - INTP.
+- 👋 Hi, I’m @Lieul000 , byte-size junior SOC.

 Hey there, cyber enthusiasts! 👋 With a background that's a bit of a mixed bag—think sales, management, customer service, and even a dash of entrepreneurship.
 I bring a refreshing twist to the world of digital security.